 A Framework; Not a Model

 The Framework does not attempt to proscribe implementation in precisely the same way in every community.
-In this way it is not "a model."
-It is, instead, intended to frame a purpose, articulate principles, and propose a process for decision making that can be applied to the system as a whole—to all those entering the system, regardless of their justice system status; to all types of cases, regardless of their severity; and to all stakeholders, regardless of their role.
+In this way, it is not \”a model.\” It is, instead, intended to frame a purpose, articulate principles, and propose a process for decision making that can be applied to the system as a whole-to all those entering the system, regardless of their justice system status; to all types of cases, regardless of their severity; and to all stakeholders, regardless of their role.

 – Morris Thigpen, NIC Director

-The principle product of this initiative is the Framework for Evidence-Based Decision Making in Local Criminal Justice Systems ("the Framework").
+The principle product of this initiative is A Framework for Evidence-Based Decision Making in State and Local Criminal Justice Systems (\”the Framework\”).

 The Framework